 Acute sciatica is a prevalent, debilitating pain condition.
 Preliminary evidence suggests that taking oral glucocorticoids may relieve pain and improve function in acute sciatica.
 The OASIS clinical trial will evaluate whether oral glucocorticoids are effective and safe compared to placebo.
 The medication will be taken for up to 2 weeks.
 Participants will be followed up for one year to measure leg pain intensity and other important outcomes.
 We will also assess drug safety and evaluate cost-effectiveness.

 This trial is in an early phase and not yet recruiting.

 For more information, please contact Dr Juliana Oliveira

 The sponsor of this trial is The University of Sydney.
 OASIS is funded by the National Health and Medical Research Council.

-Principal Investigator: Associate Professor Christine Lin
+Principal Investigator: Associate Professor Christine Lin (IMH)

 Theme leader: Associate Professor Christine Lin